 Whoever you find, however, needs to have their own site that they would be able to post your infographic to or all of your work was for naught.

 Here are some tips to reach out to these VIPS:

 Engage with their content early and often

-Virtually everyone is more likely to respond to a request from someone if they already know who they are.
-Establishing a relationship before making your ask makes eliminates you from the cold call or cold email that everyone seems to hate.
+Virtually everyone is more likely to respond to a request from someone if they already know.
+Establishing a relationship before to keep yourself from becoming the cold email everyone seems to hate.

 The best ways to start engaging with someone before reaching out to them about your infographic is to engage with them on their blog posts or social media.
 Be sure to do this over a period of time, though.
 If you comment on all of their old tweets in one day and then Direct Message them, they’ll probably be a bit freaked out by you.